History of Watford Gap services

 The Times, 1961

 Blue Boar were eventually allowed to build a reserve site down the road at Rothersthorpe to reduce overloading.
+The parking bays at Watford Gap were rearranged, and cars were allowed to park in the coach bays.

 Its old age, small footprint, heavy usage and well-known name made Watford Gap an easy target for criticism.
 A 1971 independent report described the design of Watford Gap as "poor" and "lacking any quality", another went for "obviously budget-conscious" and "ridiculously small and uncomfortable".
-In reality it was now no worse than any other at the time, and in the 1970s Watford Gap was actually one of the least complained about services, and their staff were noted for their good service - despite it also being (in 1977) the busiest service area in the country.
+In reality it was now no worse than any other at the time, and in the 1970s Watford Gap was actually one of the least complained about service areas, and their staff were noted for their good service - despite it also being (in 1977) the busiest service area in the country.

 Despite the restaurants often being packed, the profits on fuel sales were twice that of the catering sales.
 The forecourt was branded BP from the 1980s, once the ban on selling one type of fuel was lifted.
 It remains a BP site to this day, and has now been sold to them.
+There was a garage building by the northbound lorry park, which was demolished in 2011.

 Those who live south of the line claim that there is no culture or sophistication north of Watford Gap, and those north of it claim that the line forms the boundary of humour, humility and humanity.
 People will also refer to things as being "the best this side of Watford Gap".
 That phrase has gone on to be mistaken for the more well-known Watford in Hertfordshire.